manuelbieh/react-book/advanced-concepts/context-api.md

 }
 ```

-The value of the current `LanguageContext` is assigned to the static `contextType` property of the component \(which is no longer a Functional component but a Class component\).
+The value of the current `LanguageContext` is assigned to the static `contextType` property of the component \(which is no longer a Function component but a Class component\).
 Its value can be read by accessing `this.context`.

 Without using Public Class Fields Syntax \(which I strongly encouraged in the previous chapters\), the above code would look like the following: